dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 class Point {
   num x = 0,  // compile-time constants such as numbers works here
       y = 0;
 }
 {% endpc %}

-#### Initializer list

-Final variables must be initialized before the object is given to `this`.
-Use the initializer list to initialize any final variable.
-This initializer list is run before the constructor body.

-{% pc dart 0 %}
-// an immutable point
-class Point {
-  final num x, y;

-  // what follows the : is the initializer list Point(x, y) : x = x, y = y;
-}
-{% endpc %}